mebobby2/auction_sniper/README.md

 #### Test for Information, Not Representation
 Tests should be written in terms of the information passed between objects, not of how that information is represented.
 Doing so will both make the tests more self-explanatory and shield them from changes in implementation controlled elsewhere in the system.
 Significant values, like NO_CUSTOMER_FOUND, should be defined in one place as a constant.

+### Levels of Testing
+Let us organize our tests into a chain of phases: unit tests that run very quickly in memory; slower integration tests that reach outside the process, usually through third-party APIs, and that depend on the configuration of external services such as databases and messaging brokers; and, finally, end-to-end tests that run against a system packaged and deployed into a production-like environment.
+This gives us rapid feedback if we break the application’s core logic, and incre- mental feedback about integration at increasingly coarse levels of granularity.

 ## Upto
-Page 312
+Page 326

-Part V
+Chapter 26